Current Advice on Parasite Control:

 Post-adulticide microfilaricidal treatment

 - If microfilariae are present after treatment they must be cleared from the circulation.
-These microfilariae can persist in the presence of very high levels of macrocyclic lactones for more than a year, and if transmitted to mosquitoes and then new dogs put other dogs at risk of infection with resistant phenotypes.
+These microfilariae can persist in the presence of very high levels of some macrocyclic lactones for more than a year, and if transmitted to mosquitoes and then new dogs, put other dogs at risk of infection with potentially resistant phenotypes.

-- When this method is employed, patients with very high microfilaremia, e.g., > 10/high power field by microscopy, should be pretreated with steroids and/or antihistamines and observed for potential adverse reactions.
+- Elevated dosages of other macrocyclic lactone containing products used off-label.
+With this approach, patients with very high microfilaremia, e.g., > 10/high power field by direct microscopic examination of a wet mount of whole blood, should be pretreated with steroids and/or antihistamines and observed for potential adverse reactions.

-- Repeated high dosages of multiple macrocyclic lactones does not always clear microfilariae even after adulticide therapy has been successfully completed.
+- In some dogs, repeated high dosages of multiple macrocyclic lactones does not always clear microfilariae even after adulticide therapy has been successfully completed.

 Additional considerations for adulticide and microfilaricidal therapy